![]() ![]() ![]() The Seed Page

 Unless special precautions are taken, seed form a particular plant can only be guaranteed to be 'pure' if no other plants from the same (or a related) genus were in flower at the same time.
 Special precautions to prevent hybridisation could include covering flowering plants with fine netting to exclude pollinating insects and hand pollinating flowers with a fine camel-hair paintbrush.

-Some growers actively encourage inter-specific hybridisation by artificial pollination and some attractive hybrids have been produced from a range of plant families including Rebutia (right), Crassula, Echinopsis, Euphorbia and Conophytum.
+Some growers actively encourage inter-specific hybridisation by artificial pollination and some attractive hybrids have been produced from a range of plant families including Rebutia Crassula, Echinopsis, Euphorbia and Conophytum.
 This is perfectly acceptable, as long as hybrids are labelled as such.

 Seed is best sown in small individual containers, although large quantities can be sown in seed trays.
 Seed trays can be divided into sections as required, with thin wood or plastic strips such as seed labels.
 If several species are to be sown in strips in one container, it is best to choose species that can be readily distinguished from each other, as occasional seeds tend to bounce from one area into another during sowing.